antasprojects/final-project-backend/README.md

-## Interesting facts

-## Retrieve information about a specific interesting fact by its ID DOESN NOT WORK BUT LEAVE
+## Retrieve information about enviromental remind about a specific interesting fact by place id

 GET
 localhost:3000/name/getInfoById/1

 req.body = none

-## Fetch interesting facts for a specific location based on its ID DOESNT WORK AND CRASHES THE APP
+## Fetch interesting facts for a specific location based on place_id

 localhost:3000/name/getFacts/:id